roesnera/jfsjd-final-project/task-2/README.md

 ### Step 1: Create the page structure

-In this step, we'll create a basic HTML structure and include [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
+In this step, we'll create a basic HTML structure.
+You may choose to include [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

 1. Create a new file called `about.html` in your project folder.
 2. Create a new file called `styles.css` and put this file inside a folder called `css` in your project folder.